omundy/dig250-game-art-dev/reference-sheets/Unity-Git.md

 In Github Desktop:

-1. Add a message and create your first commit.
+1. Add a message (e.g. `Initial commit`) and create your first commit.
 1. Push to publish the repository online.
 Make it public for now.